The Impact of Purging on the Body

 Repeated purging can result in dehydration and hypokalemia, which can lead to decreased cardiovascular function and arrhythmias.

-Dehydration from purging decreases the overall blood volume, leading to a drop in blood pressure and tachycardia.
-Low blood pressure can cause numerous complications:
+Dehydration from purging decreases the overall blood volume, leading to a drop in blood pressure and a subsequent increase in heart rate (tachycardia).
+Low blood pressure can contribute to numerous symptoms:

 QT Prolongation

 Electrolyte abnormalities from purging, specifically hypokalemia, can lead to QT prolongation, which predisposes to more sinister arrhythmias.
 The QT segment on the cardiac tracing refers to the amount of time it takes the heart to contract and then relax.
 This time period prolongs with hypokalemia, due to the effects this has on the ion channels located in the myocytes.
-Many of the medications used to treat comorbid mental health diagnoses and the symptoms related to the pathophysiologic changes of malnutrition can cause QT prolongation.
+Many of the medications used to treat comorbid mental health diagnoses and the medical complications of malnutrition also can cause QT prolongation.
 It is necessary to treat the underlying cause of QT prolongation to avoid development of other arrhythmias.
+The malnutrition itself is an unlikely contributor to QT prolongation.

 Torsades de Pointes

 Long QT interval (QT prolongation) puts patients at risk for a life-threatening arrhythmia known as Torsades de pointes, which is a type of polymorphic ventricular tachycardia.
 Females in general tend to be at higher risk for development of this arrhythmia.
-Hypomagnesemia, which can be seen with alcohol and diuretic misuse, can also predispose toward this arrhythmia.
+Hypomagnesemia, which can be seen with alcohol and diuretic misuse as well as from refeeding, can also predispose toward this arrhythmia.
 Torsades de pointes does not seem to be inherently related to anorexia nervosa and weight loss.

 Emetine Toxicity